zendframework/zend-expressive/doc/book/getting-started/skeleton.md

 ### Config Providers

 `ConfigAggregator` works by aggregating "Config Providers" passed to its constructor.
-Each provider should be a callable, returning a configuration array (or a PHP generator) to be merged.
+Each provider should be a callable class that requires no constructor parameters, where invocation returns a configuration array (or a PHP generator) to be merged.

 Libraries or modules can have configuration providers that provide default values for a library or module.
 For the `UserModule\ConfigProvider` class loaded in the